Geodan/building-boundary/README.rst

 Building Boundary
 =================

 Traces the boundary of a set of points belonging to an aerial LiDAR scan of a building (part).
 It attempts to optimize the boundary by exploiting the (most often) rectilinearity of buildings.
-It will look for the primary orientations of the building and try to regularize all boundary lines to these orientations (or the perpendicular).
+It will look for the primary orientations of the building and regularize all boundary lines to these orientations (or the perpendicular).

 The basic steps of the algorithm are as follows: